Is a LifeSpan Treadmill Worth It?

 The verdict

-A LifeSpan treadmill is worth it for the specific buyer who will put it to work: someone outfitting a permanent standing-desk workstation for all-day use who values durability and a decade-long warranty over upfront cost.
-For that person, it’s the best machine you can buy and the price is rational.
-For everyone else — the majority who walk an hour a day and need to store the pad away — it’s overkill, and a WalkingPad P1 delivers the same everyday result for a third of the money.
-Buy the LifeSpan for how hard you’ll use it, not because it’s the best.
+Yes for the specific buyer outfitting a permanent standing-desk workstation for all-day use, who values durability and a decade of warranty over upfront cost: for that person it is the best machine available and the price is rational.
+For the majority who walk an hour a day and store the pad away, no: a WalkingPad P1 on sale delivers the same everyday result for roughly a quarter of the money.
+The LifeSpan is bought with a calendar, not a wishlist; count your walking hours first.